nwesterhausen/valheim-discordconnector/docs/config/main.md

 Specify a subset of possible events to send to the primary webhook.
 Format should be the keyword 'ALL' or a semi-colon separated list, e.g. `serverLifecycle;playerAll;playerFirstAll;leaderboardsAll;`

-A full list of valid options for this are [here](https://discordconnector.valheim.nwest.games/config/webhook.events.html).
+A full list of valid options for this are [here](https://discord-connector.valheim.games.nwest.one/config/webhook.events.html).

+## Webhook Username Override

+Type: `String`, default value: ``

+Override the username of this webhook.
+If left blank, the webhook will use the default username set in your Discord channel's "Integration" menu.

+## Webhook Avatar Override

+Type: `String`, default value: ``

+Override the avatar of this webhook.
+This should be a URL to an image.
+If left blank, the webhook will use the default avatar set in your Discord channel's "Integration" menu.

 ## Secondary Webhook URL